Hiking the Jordan Pond Path in Acadia National Park

 It’s almost safe to say that if you don’t arrive early during the busy summer travel season, parking can be impossible to come by at Jordan Pond.

 That being said, there are four common places to park at Jordan Pond.
 First, there is the Jordan Pond Trailhead at the Jordan Pond House, linked below.
 Then, there is the overflow parking lot, just to the north of the main parking lot.
-Third, there is a very small roadside parking area used commonly for Pemetic Mountain and Triad Peak, and finally, there is a small parking lot for The Bubbles, about 1.7 miles (2.7 km) north of the Jordan Pond House.
+Third, there is a very small roadside parking area used commonly for Pemetic Mountain and The Triad, and finally, there is a small parking lot for The Bubbles, about 1.7 miles (2.7 km) north of the Jordan Pond House.
 This fourth option is great for beginning the Jordan Pond Path from the north, with plans to combine the hike with The Bubbles either before or after.

 Remember to purchase your National Park pass in advance and display your pass or entrance receipt here and at every trailhead in Acadia National Park, whether you went through an official entrance station or not.
 Yes, law enforcement officers check parked cars throughout Acadia, and I have seen tickets handed out to vehicles not following the rules of a U.S. fee area.